[Linux] I want to delete all files on the server at once using the find command!

 If I were to write out each step, it would get too long, so I'll stop here

-Finally, I would like to introduce a command to delete only files between specified dates.
+Finally, I'd like to introduce a command to delete only files from a specified date and time.

-As before, let's say you have the following files, and you want to delete only the files from 12/3 to 12/7.
+Assuming you have a file structure similar to the one below, and you want to delete only the files from December 3rd to December 7th:

 [root@localhost test_log]# ll /var/log/test_log total 0 -rw-r--r--.
 1 root root 0 Dec 1 2024 file_1 -rw-r--r--.
 1 root root 0 Dec 2 2024 file_2 -rw-r--r--.
 1 root root 0 Dec 3 2024 file_3 -rw-r--r--.
 1 root root 0 Dec 4 2024 file_4 -rw-r--r--.
 1 root root 0 Dec 5 2024 file_5 -rw-r--r--.
 1 root root 0 Dec 6 2024 file_6 -rw-r--r--.
 1 root root 0 Dec 7 2024 file_7 -rw-r--r--.
 1 root root 0 Dec 8 2024 file_8 -rw-r--r--.
 1 root root 0 Dec 9 2024 file_9

-Using the same method as before, you can use the "-newermt" option to specify something like "-newermt "Dec 3 2024" ! -newermt "Dec 8 2024"".
-This gives you a little more freedom in how you specify things, so it seems like it might be useful.
+Using the same method as before, you can specify the date using the "-newermt" option, like this: "-newermt "Dec 3 2024" ! -newermt "Dec 8 2024"".
+This allows for a bit more flexibility in specifying the date, so it might be useful.

 [root@localhost test_log]# find /var/log/test_log -type f -newermt "Dec 3 2024" ! -newermt "Dec 8 2024" | xargs -p rm rm /var/log/test_log/file_5 /var/log/test_log/file_3 /var/log/test_log/file_4 /var/log/test_log/file_6 /var/log/test_log/file_7?...y [root@localhost test_log]# ll /var/log/test_log total 0 -rw-r--r--.
 1 root root 0 Dec 1 2024 file_1 -rw-r--r--.
 1 root root 0 Dec 2 2024 file_2 -rw-r--r--.
 1 root root 0 Dec 8 2024 file_8 -rw-r--r--.
 1 root root 0 Dec 9 2024 file_9